tax gain harvest

 Tax Gain Harvest: Frequently Asked Questions

-Is the Harvest Amount included in the income that goes towards the 0% Long Term Capital Gains bracket?
+Is the Harvest Amount included in the income towards the 0% Long Term Capital Gains bracket?

-You need to include the tax gain harvest in the calculation determining if your income is low enough to be eligible for the 0% Long Term Capital Gain bracket.
+You must include the tax gain harvest in the calculation to determine if your income is low enough to be eligible for the 0% Long Term Capital Gain bracket.
 It is not the basis you include, just the gain.
 So, for instance, if you had a 10k gain on 10k of stock, your basis is 10k, and you have 10k of embedded capital gains.
-The total is 20k; if you sell it, you pay 10k of capital gains.
+The total is 20k; you pay 10k of capital gains if you sell it.
 The amount you pay depends on where you fall in the capital gain tax bracket, understanding that capital gain income sits on top of ordinary income.

 Are Capital Gains included in AGI and MAGI?